 Host: Karen Vickery

-Karen Vickery, Manager of Access and Learning, and NIDA graduate and lecturer, invites you on a tour through a selection of the National Portrait Gallery’s Collection offering a brief history of performing arts portraiture in Australia.
+Karen Vickery, Manager of Access and Learning, and NIDA graduate and lecturer, invited delegates on a tour through a selection of the National Portrait Gallery’s Collection offering a brief history of performing arts portraiture in Australia.
 The purpose of the National Portrait Gallery is to increase the understanding and appreciation of the Australian people – their identity, history, culture, creativity and diversity – through portraiture.
-In this tour of the National Portrait Gallery Karen will uncover selected portraits of performers past and present in a range of media.
-The commissioned digital portrait of Cate Blanchett by artist David Rosetzky will feature in this tour – a portrait that explores the art of acting and the performative aspects of portraiture itself.
+In this tour of the National Portrait Gallery Karen uncovered selected portraits of performers past and present in a range of media.
+The commissioned digital portrait of Cate Blanchett by artist David Rosetzky featured in this tour – a portrait that explored the art of acting and the performative aspects of portraiture itself.

 NATIONAL LIBRARY OF AUSTRALIA (WED/THU)

 Event Manager Fiona Hooton welcomed delegates to the National Library to discuss the different ways artists can plum the Library’s depths from anywhere in the world.
 Fiona uncovered the reasons why the Library is a world leader in digital preservation techniques and outlined the range of research opportunities available to artists to engage with their national collection.
 Dancer and choreographer Liz Lea showcased her production InFlight and discussed how cultural institutions’ collections have inspired her work.
 InFlight included archival images, film and sound from the National Library of Australia and the National Film and Sound Archives.
 Curator Matthew Jones finished the tour by showing two items of special interest in the Treasures Gallery.

 Hosts: Cris Kennedy and BOHO Interactive